On Having Less Thinking: Untangling The Three Principles Psychology from Psychology

-In a sense it’s great that a way, an avenue was found to try and do what psychology hadn’t been able to do very well, and point people towards a complete shift of perspective.
+In a sense it’s great that a way was found via the Three Principles movement to try and do what psychology hadn’t been able to do very well, and point people towards a complete shift of perspective.
 It was a 180 degree shift away from focusing on the past, on circumstances and the brain, and from all the contents of mind, by seeing how fundamental Thought and Consciousness are.
-But few realized how utterly and truly radical a shift was being talked about.
-Syd, in his innocence, just saw the love, beauty and truth, and forged ahead in great faith, and thought that once the world heard and understood it, psychology would inevitably change.
+But few realized how utterly and truly radical a shift was being pointed to.
+Sydney Banks, in his innocence, just saw the love, beauty and truth, and forged ahead in great faith, and thought that once the world heard and understood it, psychology would inevitably change.
 Hopes were so high that it was felt that the problem of mental illness had been solved, and the old psychology could be left behind.
 The book “The Missing Link” attempt to forge a link between spirituality and psychology, and Thought was seen as the connection.
 But it’s a double edged sword.
 In my view, there is too much emphasis on Thought, and offshoots of the Three principles, such the “Single Paradigm” approach, take this emphasis – since thinking is indeed foundational to our sense of self and the world – and make a coaching model or self-improvement psychology of it.

-The emphasis should really be on the non-objective nature of reality, and on a kind of self-enquiry that eventually will allow one to entirely free oneself from the central illusion that causes suffering.
+The emphasis should really be on the non-objective nature of reality, and on a kind of self-enquiry that eventually will allow freedom from the central illusion that causes suffering.
 The question is, how many are ready for this?
 Regardless, we should adhere to what is true for us in our experience, to what we know for certain (which isn’t much when you get down to it: I exist and am conscious awareness!).